codeZeilen/instapaper-to-epub/README.md

  - Synchronizing unread and archive

 Current limitations:
- - Only synchronizes up to the API limit of 500 articles
+ - Only synchronizes up to the API limit of 500 articles thus this tool is not suitable for archiving your whole Instapaper collection
- - Does not delete articles (Due to the API limit, actual deletions are indistinguishable from articles disappearing behind the API limit)
+ - Does not delete articles online that were deleted locally
  - Some articles result in EPUB files that can not be opened in some ebook readers (e.g. Tolino).

 ## Installation